asgardius/midori-school/README.md

 # Linux packages

+Linux packages have the same name than this repo (midori-school)

 Arch Linux users can use Kimberly Repo.
 More info at https://kimberly.asgardius.company/

 Gentoo users can use Layla Repo https://git.asgardius.company/asgardius/laylarepo